Feature flag experiments

 Step 1: Create an experiment

-- Go to Messaging > Campaigns and click + Create Campaign.
+- Go to Messaging > Campaigns, then select + Create Campaign.

 - Select Feature Flag Experiment.

-- Name your campaign something clear and meaningful.
+- Give your campaign a clear and meaningful name.

 Step 2: Add experiment variants

 Next, create variations.
-For each variant, choose the feature flag you want to turn on or off and review the assigned properties.
+For each variant, choose the feature flag you want to turn on or off, then review its assigned properties.

 To test the impact of your feature, use variants to split traffic into two or more groups.
 Name one group “My control group” and turn its feature flags off.

-Though you specified default properties when you originally set up your feature flag, you can choose to overwrite those values for users who receive a specific campaign variant.
+You can choose to overwrite the default properties you initially set up for users who receive a specific campaign variant.

 Choose the percentage distribution for your experiment.
 As a best practice, you should not change the distribution after your experiment has been launched.